 The NAV of the Fund, as of any valuation time, is the market value of the Fund's assets, less its liabilities.
-If the Fund offers different series of Units, the series share a common pool of assets and liabilities with a single investment objective.

-After the close of business on each trading day, a separate NAV for each series of units of the Fund will be calculated because management fees, administration fees and fund costs for each series are different.
+After the close of business on each trading day, a separate NAV for the series of units of the Fund will be calculated because management fees, administration fees and fund costs for the series are different.